 - Foreign companies with high annual sales of over $3 million in Japan may decide to set up a branch office or subsidiary office in Japan and use their own employees to act as the MAH.
 However, setting up an office in Japan can be an expensive endeavor.

 Pacific Bridge Medical can act as your Japan DMAH.
-As noted above, appointing an independent third party as your MAH as opposed to a distributor allows for more marketing flexibility and increased control.
+Appointing an independent third party as your MAH as opposed to a distributor allows for more marketing flexibility and increased control.
 In this situation, product registrations and licenses can be under the manufacturer’s name instead of the distributor’s name.
 Changing distributors is far simpler when the registrations are under your own name with the independent third party DMAH.

-If you need the assistance of an experienced DMAH in Japan, contact us today for a free consultation with consultants experienced in handling PMDA regulations.
+If you need the assistance of an experienced MAH/DMAH in Japan, contact us today for a free consultation with consultants experienced in handling PMDA regulations.

 Visit our Resource Center to view free webcasts and charts or read publications, news, and research reports on the Asia medical markets.